theborakompanioni/azure-docs.de-de/articles/dns/dns-reverse-dns-record-operations-classic-ps.md

 <properties
-   pageTitle="Mit PowerShell im klassischen Bereitstellungsmodell Ihre Reverse-DNS-Einträge für Ihre Dienste verwalten | Microsoft Azure" description="Mit PowerShell im klassischen Bereitstellungsmodell Reverse-DNS-Einträge oder PTR-Einträge für Azure-Dienste verwalten " services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using PowerShell in the classic deployment model | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using PowerShell in the classic deployment model. " services="DNS" documentationCenter="na" authors="s-malone"